tensorlayer/HyperPose/docs/markdown/install/training.md

 ::::

-### Using system-wise CUDA toolkits
+### Using system-wide CUDA toolkits

-Users may also directly depend on the system-wise CUDA and CuDNN libraries.
+Users may also directly depend on the system-wide CUDA and CuDNN libraries.

 HyperPose have been tested on the environments below: